GabrielGSRosa/GabrielGSRosa/README.md

-- 👋 Hi, I’m @GabrielGSRosa
+- 👋 Hi, I’m Gabriel Rosa
-- 👀 I’m interested in becoming a frontend developer.
+- 👀 I’m interested in becoming a developer.
-- 🌱 I’m currently learning JavaScript and React.
+- 🌱 I’m currently learning NodeJs and ReactJs.
-- 💞️ I’m looking to collaborate on JavaScript, Python, React.
+- 💞️ I’m looking to collaborate on NodeJs, Python, ReactJs.
 - 📫 How to reach me: intagram: @gabriel.schoenfelder | Linkedin: https://www.linkedin.com/in/gabriel-s-rosa/